EazyAutodelete/translations/README.md

   ## Translators

-  A huge thank you, to all who helped to translate EasyAutodelete:
+  A huge thank you, to all who helped to translate EazyAutodelete:

   - qreepex (English, German)
   - SaaKuu_ (Polish)